Where Do You Fall on the Burnout Continuum?

 Although some of the symptoms within these three areas overlap, each has characteristic signs and symptoms.
 As you'll see, many are the same or similar to those associated with stress.
 This is because the difference between stress and burnout is a matter of degree, so the best way to prevent burnout is to identify the symptoms as close as possible to the less severe end of these continuums, because the less severe the symptoms, the easier they are to relieve.

 Signs associated with physical and emotional exhaustion

-Impaired Concentration and Attention: Physical and mental exhaustion lead to a host of cognitive problems, but the most common are concentration, attention difficulties, and forgetfulness.
+Physical and mental exhaustion can lead to a host of cognitive problems, but the most common are concentration, attention difficulties, and forgetfulness.
 You may find yourself having to re-read things or asking colleagues to repeat themselves.
-Because you can't focus, it takes longer to get your work done so things begin to pile up, causing more stress.
-At its worse, these symptoms prevent you from getting anything done and you simply can't keep up.
+Because you can't focus, it takes longer to get your work done, so things begin to pile up, causing more stress.
+At its worse, these symptoms prevent you from getting anything done, and you simply can't keep up.

-Increased Illness: Because chronic stress depletes and weakens one's body, burnout victims are more vulnerable to infections, colds, flus, and other immune system disorders.
-The worse the burnout is, the more vulnerable you're likely to be and the longer it's likely to take you to recover from simple infections, like a common cold.
+Because chronic stress depletes and weakens one's body, burnout victims are more vulnerable to infections, colds, the flu, and other immune system disorders.
+The worse the burnout is, the more vulnerable you're likely to be, and the longer it's likely to take you to recover from simple infections, like a common cold.

 Signs associated with feelings of detachment and cynicism

 Loss of Enjoyment

 In the early stages of burnout, the loss of enjoyment you feel may be only for work.
 You don't enjoy going, and when you get there, you can't wait to leave.
 As stress increases, the loss of enjoyment may extend to all areas of your life, including the time you spend with family and friends.
 At work, you may become preoccupied with thoughts of how you can avoid projects or how you can escape work altogether.